-The software block diagram below shows the logical boundary of the module, and its interfaces with the operational environment.
+The block diagrams below shows the module's logical boundary, its interface with the operational environment and the delimitation of its logical boundary.

 Figure 1: Software Block Diagram

 The module is aimed to run on a general purpose computer (GPC).
 Table 3 shows the platform on which the module has been tested: